-A Vancouver man, James Ellingson, is the subject of an extradition request by the US, based on charges that include money laundering and narcotics importation from the Southern District of New York.
+A Vancouver man, James Ellingson, is the subject of an extradition request by the Southern District of New York (“SDNY“), based on charges that include money laundering and narcotics importation.

-The proceeds of crime earned in Vancouver in Bitcoin was apparently funnelled through a Canadian digital currency exchange.
-Drug sales over the darknet, if they involve Vancouver traffickers, are shipped by Canada Post in little packages to buyers, so one can imagine that the extent of the operation and number of transactions was likely quite high.
+The alleged proceeds of crime earned in Vancouver in Bitcoin were allegedly funnelled through a Canadian digital currency exchange.
+Drug sales on the darknet, if they involve Vancouver traffickers, are shipped by Canada Post in little packages to buyers.

 In order to locate the user behind “Marijuanaismymuse”, the FBI undertook Bitcoin wallet tracing and obtained a court order for Gmail records.
 According to affidavit evidence, Ellingson communicated with Ross Ulbricht, the founder of the darknet site, Silk Road.

 It is also alleged that Ellingson may be the user “redandwhite.”
-Redandwhite is significant because it is the person who Ross Ulbright contacted about killing another Silk Road user who lived in Vancouver who was blackmailing Ulbright.
+Redandwhite is significant because it is the person who Ross Ulbricht contacted about killing a person in Vancouver who was blackmailing him.

-Ulbright wrote to Redandwhite for the contract killing, writing: ‘I would like to put a bounty on his head if it’s not too much trouble for you.
+Ulbricht wrote to Redandwhite for the contract killing and said: “would like to put a bounty on his head if it’s not too much trouble for you.
 What would be an adequate amount to motivate you to find him?
-Necessities like this do happen from time to time for a person in my position.’
-Ulbright went on to clarify that it didn’t need to be ‘clean’.
+Necessities like this do happen from time to time for a person in my position.”
+Ulbricht went on to clarify that it didn’t need to be “clean”.

 You can read the transcript for the contract killing here.

-Redandwhite quoted a price of $300k+ for clean and $150–$200k for non-clean, to which Ulbright replied: ‘Are the prices you quoted the best you can do?
-I would like this done asap.’
+Redandwhite quoted a price of $300k+ for clean and $150k -$200k for non-clean, to which Ulbricht replied: “Are the prices you quoted the best you can do?
+I would like this done asap.”

-They allegedly agreed on a price of 1,670 Bitcoin for the job and the payment was recorded on the Blockchain.
-A day later, Redandwhite informed Ulbright that the problem was taken care of and allegedly sent photographs to confirm the murder had occurred.
+The parties allegedly agreed on a price of 1,670 Bitcoin for the job and the payment was recorded on the Blockchain.
+A day later, Redandwhite informed Ulbricht that the problem was taken care of and allegedly sent photographs to confirm the murder had occurred.

-Some people theorize that Ulbright was played and the person who blackmailed Ulbright was the same person who offered to help kill the blackmailer, and ergo, the murder didn’t actually take place.
-And that person, it would appear, is Redandwhite.
-But that theory is unlikely to be true unless evidence is not being disclosed because Ulbright would have known if the communications came from the same IP address.
+But that theory has at least one hole – if true, it would have been a substantial set of facts that Ulbricht could have introduced at his trial to mitigate the factual matrix in respect of the allegations that he was a murderer.
+Inter alia, Ulbricht would have known if the communications came from the same IP address and same device.
 So would the FBI in their investigation.
-And so would the digital currency exchange in Canada that provided Bitcoin exchange services in Vancouver.
-Ulbright did not introduce evidence at his trial in respect of IP addresses or Bitcoin wallet intersections, to show that the blackmailer and the hitman were one and the same person and that no one was at risk of being murdered.
+And so would the digital currency exchange in Vancouver that provided the Bitcoin exchange services for both ends of the deal, e.g.., to the blackmailer and the hit man.
+Ulbricht did not introduce any technical evidence at his trial in respect of IP addresses or Bitcoin wallet intersections or Bitcoin account holders, to show that the blackmailer and the hitman were one and the same person and that no one was at risk of being murdered.